What is CBD Oil?

 There are still very little long-term safety data available, and, to date, tests have not been carried out on children.
 As with any new or alternative treatment option, a patient should discuss CBD with a qualified healthcare practitioner before use.

-The United States Food and Drug Administration (FDA) has not approved CBD for the treatment of any condition.
-It can be difficult to know whether a product contains a safe or effective level of CBD or whether the product has the properties and contents stated on its packaging and marketing.
+The United States Food and Drug Administration (FDA) has only approved CBD for the treatment of some forms of epilepsy.
+It can be difficult to know whether a product contains an effective level of CBD or whether the product has the properties and contents stated on its packaging and marketing, so seek a brand you trust.

 **Due to the lack of FDA regulation for CBD products, seek advice from a medical professional before settling on any particular dosage.**